 OHEAP units are certified to EN1155.
 As a result, they are suitable for most business and public sector applications.
 With our wide range of options, you can find the perfect acoustic fire door retainer for your needs.

 Extremely versatile, as it has a rubber plunger/stopper which allows it to be used on any type of door without damaging it.
-Overall, Dorgard is an ideal solution for busy businesses who want to ensure their premises are safe.
-Read More on Dorgard
+Overall, we believe Dorgard is an ideal solution for any business that wants to ensure its premises is safe.

 Electromagnetic release devices are attached to fire doors to allow them to close quickly in the event of a fire.
 Approved electric hold-open systems provide a more effective way of protecting your building from fires than conventional wedge devices.

-These intelligent door releases will disable themselves in the event of a fire so that you can avoid any injuries when exiting the premises.
+These intelligent door releases will disable themselves in the event of a fire so that we avoid any injuries when exiting the premises.
 Read More on Fire Doors Here